Horizon Forbidden West: Release

 Forbidden West was officially announced by Sony in June 2020.
 While originally set to be released in 2021, the game was delayed as the COVID-19 pandemic disrupted production schedules, and the team wanted to avoid overworking employees in order to reach deadlines.
 Prior to launch, Sony's decision to not offer a free upgrade path for PlayStation 4 owners was heavily scrutinized.
 While Sony subsequently offered a free upgrade path following player backlash, it was criticized for pricing the PlayStation 5 version higher while players of the cheaper PlayStation 4 version could freely upgrade their copies.
-The full game was released on 11 February 2022.
+The full game was released on 18 February 2022.
 As part of Sony's Play and Plant initiative, Sony will plant one tree in collaboration with the Arbor Day Foundation in three distinct forests for every player who receives the "Reached the Daunt" trophy.

 A comic book series, set after the events of the first game, was published by Titan Comics on 5 August 2020.
 Sony partnered with Dark Horse Comics and released a 200-page art book for the game on 18 October 2022.
 Steamforged Games partnered with Sony again for a board game based on Forbidden West named Seeds of Rebellion and launched a Kickstarter campaign to fund the project in November 2023.
-A cookery book titled Tastes of the Seven Tribes by Rick Barba and Victoria Rosenthal was released on June 25, 2024.
+A cookery book titled Tastes of the Seven Tribes by Rick Barba and Victoria Rosenthal was released on 25 June 2024.
 To promote the game, Sony released a large assortment of merchandise, including partnering with the LEGO Group for the release of the Horizon Tallneck LEGO set, and collaborating with Nendoroid, Spin Master and Dark Horse Comics to create toys and figures based on Aloy.
 A pop-up cafe was set up in Paris to promote the game from 9 to 11 February 2023.
+In October 2025, Magic: the Gathering released six cards based around the game as part of their Secret Lair Drops series.